3 decades after Michella Welch's death, a picture starts to emerge of suspected killer

 Investigators believed the same man had killed the girls until 2016 when DNA from both scenes proved the crimes were not linked.

-Although Washburn called police in 1986 to say he thought he’d seen a man fitting the description of Welch’s killer, detectives have no evidence that he was connected to her death.
+Washburn called police in 1986 to say he thought he’d seen a man fitting the description of Welch’s killer, but detectives have no evidence he was connected to her death.

 Washburn and Hartman lived close to each other in 1986, but it’s unclear if they were acquainted.